ermanclk/GoogleSheets2Slack/README.md

 GoogleSheeets2SlackNotification is a spring boot application, which can be executed by command line by  simple **java -jar** command.

-Application reads data from Google Sheets, so yo need to configure a google service account and also create credentials for that account, that provides  google sheets api authentication.
+Application reads data from Google Sheets, so yo need to configure a google service account and credentials for that account, that provides  google sheets api authentication.

 Slack web api is used for sending messages, which requires creating a Slack application and enabling